DataDog/integrations-core/azure_active_directory/README.md

 3. Select Export Settings.

-4. In the Diagnostics settings pane, do either of the following:
+4. In the Diagnostics settings pane, do one of the following:

    - To change existing settings, select Edit setting.
    - To add new settings, select Add diagnostics setting.
 You can have up to three settings.